 Interest-only loans are available in Colorado, although they are less common.
 Under this scheme, payments are applied for a fixed number of years to interest only, meaning that the principal does not go down.
 Typically, it is for 3, 5, 7, or 10 years, just like the ARM loans.
 Once the target date arrives, the mortgage is re-amortized with a variable rate, and all future payments are applied to both interest and principal.
 This increases the monthly payment, of course.
 Banks that provide these loans normally require a 20% down payment.
 They also want to see debt-to-income ratios less than 40%, although many factors are considered on a loan application.
 These numbers are expected with any credit score.

 The piggyback loan is another type of mortgage available to Colorado residents.
 This is simply two mortgages in one.
 The piggyback loan can eliminate the need for private mortgage insurance by covering 80% of the home's value with the first loan, while the second loan helps to pay for part of the down payment.
 This mortgage is a good way to avoid the standard 20% down payment, which is required by most private banks issuing loans.

 Relatively high real estate prices around the Denver metro area make a large portion of loans jumbo mortgages, as they exceed the conforming limit.
 As of 2017 the conforming loan limit across the United States is set to $424,100, with a ceiling of 150% that amount in areas where median home values are higher.
-Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, which varies based on credit market conditions.
+Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.
 Here are the conforming mortgage limits in different areas of the state.